ZyvernoZyverno

 Last updated: February 2026

-At Zyverno.app, we take your privacy seriously and are committed to processing your personal data responsibly, securely, and transparently.
+At Zyverno, we take your privacy seriously and are committed to processing your personal data responsibly, securely, and transparently.

 1. Controller Identity